 Prime the curio cabinet.
 Since this cabinet was laminate, I started with a coat of my favorite primer.
 This stuff is amazing.
 It’s a bit smelly, but not super toxic.
 Use a chip brush with it and have ammonia on hand to clean the brush.

 After a coat of primer, I started painting.
 I’ve used this paint before and I love it.
 It’s very accessible and inexpensive as far as chalk paint goes.
 The coverage is fantastic!
 It’s almost 1 coat, but I put on 2.
 The color is just gorgeous!
 I was a bit worried that it would feel too country, but I love it.

+Top coat.
 Then add a top coat.
-I hate using wax, so I added a coat of polycrylic.
+I didn’t want to use wax, so I added a coat of polycrylic.

 Cleaning paint off of glass is easy.
 I use a utility knife around the edge to score it and then use a scraper and the paint peels right up.
 Cleaning it with windex and a bit of elbow grease takes care of the rest.